davidcc73/P4-SFC/README.md

 # ReadMe

-This repository is a fork of project [p4-sfc](https://github.com/multip4/P4-SFC), just contains the necessary to run the BMv2 version of the P4 code.
+This repository is a fork of project [p4-sfc](https://github.com/multip4/P4-SFC), it has some bug/inconsistenciy fixes, and contains the necessary parts to run the BMv2 version of the P4 code.

 It is a version of the same project but already inserted in the directories of [p4lang/tutorials](https://github.com/p4lang/tutorials), because of it's dependencies, making it ready to run on the VMs available at  [p4lang/tutorials](https://github.com/p4lang/tutorials) (most recent version at 20/10/2024)